juji-io/datalevin/doc/rules.md

 advances in bottom-up Datalog evaluation strategy, with some innovation of our own.

-## Rule Evaluation
+## Rule Evaluation Algorithm

 The new rule engine uses a bottom-up Datalog evaluation strategy.
+It handles recursive rules more efficiently.

 ### Semi-naive evaluation (SNE)